bpandola/advent-of-code/2020/README.md

 of trying to find the key to the pattern, but thankfully gave that up as a fool's errand after only a couple of minutes of pondering, and simply thanked the puzzle gods for a simple puzzle and a decent showing for Day 15.

+## Day 16: Ticket Translation

+This might be my favorite puzzle so far this year.
+There was a lot of input parsing required, so I got right to that.
+I decided to make my life easier by creating a couple of very basic (data bag) classes.
+Once I had things parsed out into my classes, I was able to pretty quickly write the simple algorithm needed to determine the valid tickets.
+I was pretty much able to just write once, run once, and come up with the correct solution--which was good enough for a <1500 rank.

+Part 2 was trickier, of course, but it was a really interesting problem and I enjoyed reasoning about how to solve it.
+I got tripped up by (foolishly) not considering that there might be multiple valid positions for a particular field name.
+It took me quite a bit of debugging time to finally resolve those cases, which cost me quite a bit of spots in the rankings, but it was *extremely* satisfying to complete this one.

+Some people were complaining on the sub-reddit that things just haven't been as difficult this year, but I actually think this puzzle had just the right amount of complexity.
+You had to really think about the input and how to tackle solving it, but it didn't require any esoteric math theory or computer science knowledge.

+Bravo, AoC Creator!
+This was a good day!